fablabnk/AutomaticPlantWatering/README.md

 - The black or brown wire of the servo connects to the GND (ground) pin on the Arduino.
 - The orange or yellow wire (signal wire) of the servo connects to digital pin 9 on the Arduino.

-See the [https://docs.arduino.cc/tutorials/generic/basic-servo-control/](Arduino Basic Servo Control) article for more details...
+See the [Arduino Basic Servo Control](https://docs.arduino.cc/tutorials/generic/basic-servo-control/) article for more details...

 # Calibrating the Servo